MayaSekhon/DevOps-Zero-to-Hero-Tutorial/README.md

 ## Linux / Unix - Basic Commands

+Open a terminal.
+On Mac open `Terminal`, on Linux open `xterm` or `aterm`.
+These are applications in which to run your shell in a window inside your GUI.

 To find a command, it must be in the `$PATH`.
 You will likely need to extend the path to include custom installation directories like so:

 ```shell